Our nature-loving readers have voted and these are your top 10 free nature centers in Chicagoland for 2026!

 (708) 839-6897

-The original Little Red Schoolhouse building, built in 1886, is still on the property, however a new large building was built in 2010 and is full of learning opportunities, activities for children and space to walk around and explore.
-Of note is the Accessibility Garden, which is designed so that visitors of all abilities can interact with nature, and it includes a sensory water feature.
+The original Little Red Schoolhouse, built in 1886, still stands on the property, while a newer, spacious nature center built in 2010 offers many opportunities for kids to learn, play, and explore.
+One standout feature is the Accessibility Garden, thoughtfully designed so visitors of all abilities can engage with nature, including a sensory water feature.

-This large facility has live animals, interactive exhibits, indoor and outdoor nature-themed play areas, a historical school, and miles of hiking trails to explore.
-Your kids will love the huge fish tank in the center of the lower level and turtle habitat in the same area.
-There is also a life-size wigwam to peer into, a topographical map displayed in a glass case to look down upon, and many live animals and native taxidermy on the first floor.
+This large facility is packed with things to do, from interactive exhibits and watching live animals to indoor and outdoor nature-themed play areas, a historic schoolhouse, and miles of scenic hiking trails.
+Kids will especially love the massive fish tank on the lower level and the nearby turtle habitat.
+Other highlights include a life-sized wigwam to peek inside, a topographical map displayed beneath glass, and native taxidermy on the first floor.

-Read Jill Kowalski’s review of Little Red Schoolhouse Nature Center with more photos.
+Read Annie’s review of Little Red Schoolhouse Nature Center for more information and photos.

 Isle a la Cache Museum